-By creating a startup is a heady experience.
-It’s a lot like the early stages of being in love: you think about your business all the time; you worry about whether it’s right for you and you’re right for it; you want to spend all your time with it; you share your values with it; you daydream about your wonderful future together.
+Creating a startup is a heady experience.
+It’s a lot like the early stages of being in love: you think about your business all the time; you worry about whether it’s right for you and you’re right for it; you want to spend all your time with it; you share your values with it; you daydream about your fantastic future together.

 Find your tribe